QualiSystemsLab/Jira-Integration/README.md

 Reserve the blueprint:
 ![](screenshots/reserve_blueprint.png)

-Sandbox based on the blueprint (note: Jira service would be hidden for a non-admin user):
+Sandbox based on the blueprint (note: services could be hidden for a non-admin user):
 ![](screenshots/sandbox1.png)

 See that the post-Setup health check failed for DUT 2: